Htunn/automation-with-agentic-llm/README.md

    ansible-llm cli setup-examples --windows
    ```

-   After installation, you can use either the module form `python -m src.main` or the installed command `ansible-llm`.
+   After installation, you can use either the module form `python3 -m src.main` or the installed command `ansible-llm`.

 ## Quick Start